troystribling/BlueCap/README.md

 }
 ```

-Here the [peripheralConnectFuture](#peripheralconnect) from the previous section is flatmapped to Future&lt;Peripheral&gt;.
+Here the [peripheralConnectFuture](#peripheralconnect) from the previous section is flatmapped to Future&lt;Peripheral&gt; and the peripheral is services and characteristics are discovered.
 This ensures that the peripheral is connected before service and characteristic discovery starts.
 Also, the peripheral is discovered only if it is connected and an error is returned if the peripheral is not connected.

 ### Characteristic Write

 After a peripherals characteristics are discovered writing characteristic values is possible.
 Several BlueCap Characteristic methods are available,

 ```swift
 // Write an NSData object to characteristic value